-Graduation with University honors through the University of Iowa Honors Program is recognized at commencement and is noted on the student's diploma and transcript.
-Honors program students completing degree programs in the Colleges of Education, Engineering, Liberal Arts and Sciences, Nursing, and the Tippie College of Business may graduate with University honors.
-Honors requirements for engineering students are different from those in other colleges.
+Graduation with University Honors through the University of Iowa Honors Program is recognized at commencement and is noted on the student's diploma and transcript.
+Honors program students completing degree programs in the Colleges of Education, Engineering, Liberal Arts and Sciences, Nursing, and the Tippie College of Business may graduate with University Honors.

-Level one requires students to earn 12 s.h. of credit in honors course work during their first four semesters in the honors program.
-Students may count a maximum of one honors contract course toward the level-one requirement; under certain circumstances, they may count up to 6 s.h. of honors contract course credit.
-Level one requires the following course work.
+Students earn 12 s.h. of credit in honors course work during their first four full semesters in the program.
+Students may count a maximum of one honors contract course toward the course work requirement; under preapproved circumstances, they may count up to 6 s.h. of honors contract course credit.
+The following honors course work must be completed.

 Complete an honors First-Year Seminar during the first semester at the University of Iowa (for students who enter the honors program directly from high school).

-Complete additional honors course work to total 12 s.h. (the level-one requirement).
+Complete additional honors course work to total at least 12 s.h.

-Level two requires students to complete 12 s.h. in approved experiential learning activities.
-Students may satisfy the requirement with one of the options below, or they may combine two or more of these options in order to earn the 12 s.h. of credit required for level two.
+Students complete 12 s.h. of honors credits in approved experiential learning activities.
+Students may satisfy the requirement with one of the options below, or they may combine two or more of these options.

-Earn honors in the major; this option fulfills the entire level-two requirement.
+Earn honors in the major; this option fulfills the entire experiential learning requirement.

-Earn up to 6 s.h. in honors course work approved for the level-two requirement.
+Earn up to 6 s.h. in honors credits for preapproved honors course work.
+See Experiential Learning for details.